JosephOuellette/JosephOuellette/README.md

 - 👋 Hi, I’m @JosephOuellette
 - 👀 I’m interested in learning coding and programming languages.
-I know some Java and SQL Server but want to learn more
+I know Java, Python and SQL but want to learn more
 - 🌱 I’m currently learning Linux on a Raspberry Pi 4
 - 💞️ I’m looking to collaborate on websites and mobile apps.
-- 📫 How to reach me: joseph.ouellette@protonmail.com
+- 📫 How to reach me: joseph.ouellette@pm.me
--
 Or send me a secure message using GPG

 - -----BEGIN PGP PUBLIC KEY BLOCK-----